 Our (long-term) goal is to

-> information management suite which covers all aspects of personal information
+> suite of tools to cover all aspects of personal information management.

 Here is how to try `imag` out.